clulab/tomcat-text/README.md

 }
 ```

-### agent/asr
+### ASR messages

-Messages recieved on the Automated Speech Recognition (ASR) topic are expected to be
+Message bus topic 'agent/asr'

-in the following format:
+Messages recieved on the Automated Speech Recognition (ASR) topic are expected to have the following json format

 ```json
 {